charlesreid1/asmodeus/README.md

 assembler = WordAssembler(load_json("dinosaurs.json"))
 ```

-See the `example.dinosaurs.py` file for an exmaple of how this can be set up.
+See the `example.dinosaurs.py` file for an example of how this can be set up.

 ### Directories and Files